ALEXANDRA TEMPUS

 LITTLE ABOUT ME

 I grew up on the Wolf River in the northwoods of Wisconsin.
 Both my grandfathers were Iowa farm boys named Gene.
-An expansive painting of the Iowa prairie still sits atop the mantle in my Nana's living room in Madison.
-As a teen I worked in the newsroom with my dad, editor of our local newspaper, who always made sure I knew when a Packer player or a character actor in some old movie was from Iowa.
-I even made the state the subject of an elementary school project—cutting its shape from a block of foam and arranging a toy John Deere around miniature hay bales.
+An expansive painting of the Iowa prairie sat on the mantle in my Nana's living room in Madison for years.
+As a teen I worked in the newsroom with my dad, editor of our local newspaper, who always made sure I knew when a Green Bay Packer player or a character actor in some old movie was from Iowa.
 Later, on assignment, I spanned the Midwestern countryside covering high school graduations and county fairs and pow wows.
-At the University of Wisconsin, I studied under prominent environmental historian William Cronon, and began the first of several in-depth reporting projects on the Menominee Nation reservation near my hometown.
-Both offered lessons on colonialism's transformation of the land, and of humankind as part of nature—not separate from it.
+At the University of Wisconsin, I studied under prominent environmental historian William Cronon, and began the first of several in-depth reporting projects on issues affecting the Menominee Nation near my hometown.
+Both offered lessons on colonialism's transformation of the land, and on humankind as part of nature—not separate from it.

 These days, I explore the impacts of climate change through this deeply rooted sense of place.
 How does climate change—a culmination of our collective relationship with the land—influence where and how we live?
 As I've documented uprooted communities from Staten Island to Dubuque to Houston, I've seen a clear and stunning pattern emerge: America's Great Climate Migration.
 Now, I'm writing a book about it for St. Martin's Press.